-One of the latest and greatest fads in holistic wellness is none other than coconut oil.
-While coconut oil has served as a cooking tool for centuries, now many people are buying it for its health benefits.
-From boosting the immune system to serving as an all natural moisturizer to promoting weight loss, coconut oil is quickly becoming a staple in most everyone's cabinet.
-Once so many people began realizing the incredible effects of coconut oil, pet owners started to wonder if the oil could also benefit their four-legged friends.
+One of the latest and greatest trends in holistic wellness is none other than coconut oil.
+Although coconut oil has served as a cooking oil for centuries, many people are now buying it for its health benefits.
+From boosting the immune system to serving as an all-natural moisturizer, to supporting a healthy body weight, coconut oil is quickly becoming a staple in many cabinets.
+As more people began to realize the incredible effects of coconut oil, pet owners started to wonder whether the oil could also benefit their four-legged friends.

-We're here to tell you that coconut oil may be able to benefit your feline in more ways than you imagined.
-In this article, we'll cover all there is to know about coconut oil for cats.
-The slew of benefits may surprise even the most 'in-the-know' cat parent and have you running out to pick up a jar.
+We're here to tell you that coconut oil may benefit your feline in more ways than you might have first imagined.
+In this article, we'll cover what you need to know about coconut oil for cats.
+The slew of benefits may surprise even the most 'in-the-know' cat parent.
 Let's get started!

 What is Coconut Oil

 Coconut oil is the edible, fatty oil obtained from the coconut palm.
 The oil has a wide range of applications, from being an ingredient in many candies to its use in cooking.

 While coconut oil is nearly 100% fat, the structure of fat found in coconut oil is quite different from the saturated fat found in most animal products.
 The saturated fat found in many animal products is primarily comprised of long-chain fatty acids.
 Conversely, coconut oil has high amounts of medium-chain triglycerides (MCTs).